aerospike/aerospike-client-ruby/docs/client.md

   client = Aerospike::Client.new("127.0.0.1:3000")
 ```

-To customize a Client behaviour:
+To customize the client behaviour:

 ```ruby
   policy = { connection_queue_size: 64, timeout: 0.005 }